dPhish/Documentation/modules/drill/categories.md

  - ### Categories Details and Metadata

-    A comprehensive information bar is located above the stories, displaying essential details for effective stories management.
+    A comprehensive information bar is located above the Categories, displaying essential details for effective Categories management.
 The following components are included:

     1. #### Name